 Milk to add moisture to the muffin.
 I used whole or full-fat milk.

 Baking powder to make sure this muffin rises to the occasion.

 Salt is a crucial ingredient in all baked goods.
 I use table salt in all my recipes.
 One teaspoon of table salt equals 1.5 teaspoons of Morton Kosher Salt equals 2 teaspoons of Diamond Crystal.

 Blueberries - fresh or frozen, it's your choice!

-White chocolate chips- Previously I used a slab of white chocolate, but white chocolate chips are so much easier and result in little bursts of white chocolate flavour in the muffin.
+White chocolate chips- Previously I used a slab of white chocolate, but white chocolate chips are so much easier and result in little bursts of white chocolate flavor in the muffin.

 Cinnamon sugar for dusting the top of the muffins.
 This step is optional - but it gives the muffins a nice crunchy muffin top.

-Step 2 - In a large mixing bowl, whisk together the flour, cornstarch, baking powder, sugar and salt.
+Step 2 - Whisk the flour, cornstarch, baking powder, sugar, and salt in a large mixing bowl.
 Pour in the blueberries and white chocolate chips, and stir gently using a silicone spatula or wooden spoon to coat the berries and chocolate with the flour mixture.